ngshiheng/atomic-url/README.md

 ## Deployment

+The deployment of this project is done using GitHub Actions CI/CD.
+For more details, check out [ci.yml](./.github/workflows/ci.yml).

-To publish any new changes to your Cloudflare Worker, run `wrangler publish`
+Alternatively, to publish any new changes to your Cloudflare Worker, run `wrangler publish`.

-Before publishing your code you need to edit `wrangler.toml` file and add your Cloudflare `account_id` - more information about configuring and publishing your code can be found [in the documentation](https://developers.cloudflare.com/workers/learning/getting-started#7-configure-your-project-for-deployment).
+Before publishing your code you need to edit [`wrangler.toml`](./wrangler.toml) file and add your Cloudflare `account_id` - more information about configuring and publishing your code can be found [in the documentation](https://developers.cloudflare.com/workers/learning/getting-started#7-configure-your-project-for-deployment).

-## Optional: CI/CD

-1. This project uses [Wrangler actions](https://github.com/marketplace/actions/deploy-to-cloudflare-workers-with-wrangler) to automatically publish worker.

-    To do so, add `CF_API_TOKEN` into your GitHub repository secrets.
-You can [create your API token](https://dash.cloudflare.com/profile/api-tokens) using the `Edit Cloudflare Workers` template.

-2. This project also uses [semantic-release](https://github.com/semantic-release/npm) to automatically publish to NPM.

-    To enable this, you will need to create a `NPM_TOKEN` via [npm create token](https://docs.npmjs.com/getting-started/working_with_tokens#how-to-create-new-tokens) and add it to your GitHub repository secrets.

 ## Contributing